napatwongchr/restaurant-bill-calculator/README.md

 ## Admin section
 - System can be able to add / edit / delete discount code
+- Added / Edited codes can be able to applied from bill calculation.
+*

 ## Employee section
 - Future task

 ## Data
 The application stores data in the form of json in /src/data.
+All related data will be loaded from index page.
+* You can edit data here for testing purpose

 It contains 2 entities, as followings:

 1. Table.json